wadegbow/tmux-power/README.md

 ### ⚙  Customizing

-You can define your favourite colors if you don't like any of above.
+You can define custom colors using the following options:

 ```tmux
 # Main color